Agency workers, also known as temporary agency workers have an agreement with an agency to work for someone else.

 Who is considered my employer?

-This depends on which employment rights you are seeking to enforce.
+Your employer depends on the specific employment rights you want to enforce.

-For the purposes of most employment legislation (exceptions below), the party who pays your wages will, normally, be considered to be your employer.
-This is either the employment agency or the client company.
+In most cases (exceptions mentioned below), the party who pays your wages is typically considered your employer.
+This can be either the employment agency or the client company.

-The Social Welfare (Miscellaneous Provisions) Act 2003 clarifies the social insurance position of agency workers.
-It confirms that agency workers are insurably employed and the person who pays the wages is the employer for PRSI purposes.
+The Social Welfare (Miscellaneous Provisions) Act 2003 clarifies that agency workers are insurably employed and the person who pays the wages is the employer for PRSI (pay-related social insurance) purposes.

 Entitlement to equal treatment